Donald M. Carter

 An examination of the development of a vibrant black political culture that was transnational in scope and predicated on the shared experiences of people of African descent.
 Drawing upon the networks of communication created by the spread of ideas, news and rumor during the slave revolts in the Caribbean at the end of the 18th century, as well as writings that included novels, political tracts, speeches, newspapers and magazines in the 19th and 20th centuries.
 (Writing-intensive.)
 Prerequisite, 101 or one course in government, history or sociology.
 Maximum enrollment, 20.

 Examines how “natural” differences of gender and race are created through discourses, images and everyday practices in particular spatial contexts.
 Using historical and fictional texts, ethnographies, theoretical discussions and films the course explores the production of racial and gender differences in European development and imperialist expansion.
 Focuses on three historical periods in the production of racialized and gendered geographies: plantation/slave societies in the Americas, African Colonialism, contemporary globalization and ethnic diversity in Europe.
 (Same as Women's Studies 233.)
 Merrill.

 Study, discussion and oral performance of selected works of drama by African-Americans from the 1860s to the present.
 Focuses on themes within the plays in relation to the current social climate and how they affect the play's evolution in the context of changing U.S. cultural and political attitudes.
-Prerequisite, 110 or 120.
-Open to sophomores and juniors only.
+Prerequisite, Theatre 100 or a Africana Studies course.
+Open to sophomores and juniors only, or by instructors signature.
 (Same as Theatre 238.)
+Cryer.

 242S The Black Self: Identity and Consciousness.